-Once you get to options, you want to scroll down to where it says Applications right here and you’ll see this box: Choose how Firefox handles the files you download from the web or the applications you use while browsing.
+4. Under the Applications section, you’ll see a box: Choose how Firefox handles the files you download from the web or the applications you use while browsing.

 Okay, so what we’ve done is we’ve told our browsers to not automatically open files that we’ve downloaded.
 This way we can use this really neat tool I’m about to show you and be able to scan those files for viruses.

 Computer Viruses Protection Tool